Pav Bhaji (1 Serving (150g))

 Portion Control

-Eat smaller portions of Pav Bhaji to reduce the overall carbohydrate load.
+Eat smaller portions of Pav Bhaji to limit carbohydrate intake and reduce the spike in blood glucose levels.

 Stay Hydrated